 In Minnesota, hemp seed prices are widely variable based on the variety and the source.
 Imported seed has additional shipping and customs fees above and beyond domestically produced seed.
 Farmers should also consider the possibility of needing to buy or rent new harvesting equipment if they grow hemp.
 In 2016, hemp producers in Minnesota reported costs per acre between $970-$2,500 per acre.
 In 2017, initial reports indicate production costs of between $300-$600 per acre (does not include land cost).

 The market is limited and constantly in flux for hemp in the U.S. due to many different factors.
-In Minnesota, hemp cultivation has only been legal for 2 years, and no processing facilities remain after a 70 year prohibition.
+In Minnesota, hemp cultivation has only been legal for three years, and processing facilities are limited.
 Growers are responsible for locating buyers of their harvest.
 We encourage interested individuals to contact a hemp trade association to learn more about marketing opportunities, such as the Hemp Industries Association or the National Hemp Association.
+Minnesota has several hemp associations that can help as well.

 Yes, certain hemp products may be exported to other countries, such as processed hemp foods, hemp grain, seed, fiber, etc. The requirements for export vary by the specific product and the importing country.
 Please contact the MDA’s Export Certification Program for more information.

-You need a basic MDA hemp pilot program certificate if you are processing hemp materials in any way.
+You need a basic MDA hemp pilot program license if you are processing raw hemp materials in any way.
 Please visit the hemp program application webpage for instructions on how to apply.

 If you will be manufacturing a product intended for human consumption, then you should contact the MDA's Food and Feed Safety Division to see if you are required to get a retail or wholesale food handler license.